Women with Polycystic Ovary Syndrome are often told not to eat bananas. But is this sound advice?

 Let’s delve into the pros and cons!
 Let’s see where this statement comes from, and whether there are any real and valid concerns about those banana eating women out there (like myself!)

 Bananas are perhaps the most well-liked fun fruit in the world.
 They are oddly shaped, brightly coloured, and remarkably tasty!
 They are high in fibre and composed of natural sugars which provide important energy for life.
 But, what else?

 It is not uncommon for women with PCOS to have high blood pressure.
 Bananas are great for this.
 They contain low amounts of sodium, or salt, and are also high in potassium and magnesium.

 Great for Digestion

-The high amounts of fibre in bananas, and the natural relaxer Magnesium, are a natural remedy to prevent constipation.
+The high fibre content of bananas and the natural mineral relaxer, magnesium, are a natural remedy to ease and prevent constipation.
 Better digestive function is also important for weight loss, hormonal balance (especially oestrogen), insulin sensitivity, and optimal digestion and absorption of the nutrients in our foods and drinks.